 The film takes some usual Hollywood liberties with history.
 In the story itself, Sonny's forbidden love affairs are depicted as lonely women and a nice kid hooking up, until an effort to stop this by his Cloud Cuckoolander Mom gets him in the sights of the times' Moral Guardians.
 Hilarity Ensues.

 This film contains examples of:

-- Adults Are Useless - His Mom seems to live in another realm altogether; The Judge he gets put before twice actually puts him in prison for his 'crimes' ; and the radio evangelist his Mom brings in to try and 'save' him from his habits uses a combination of attention seeking and Activist Fundamentalist Antics to make his life miserable.
+- Adults Are Useless: Sonny's Mom seems to live in another realm altogether; the judge he gets put before twice actually puts him in prison for his "crimes"; and the radio evangelist his Mom brings in to try and "save" him from his habits uses a combination of attention-seeking and Activist Fundamentalist Antics to make his life miserable.
 Subverted at the end with the people who eventually become his in-laws and who notably take the time to hear him out.

-- Titled After the Song: 'In The Mood' by Glenn Miller was a huge-selling swing instrumental and is considered an all-time classic of all music types.
+- Titled After the Song: "In the Mood" by Glenn Miller, a huge-selling swing instrumental which it considered an all-time classic of the era.